 The pathway leads to the Reception under the thatched roof.
 A fresh coconut as a welcome cocktail, and everybody disperses on the island.
 It sounds rather strange but we almost never see each other on this tiny piece of land, except in the restaurant.
 People come here for isolation, and the island surprisingly manages to provide this isolation on the 300×700 meter territory.
 Hello, our new house, outdoor bathroom, open terrace with chaise-lounges in the case of a tropical rain, and seesaw under a palm tree.

 This earthly paradise is worth visiting at least for a while.
+By the way, the Maldives all inclusive holidays become cheaper and cheaper every year; of course, if you are prepared to rest without a butler or European chef.
 Sunrises and sunsets are unbelievably wonderful here.
 It is not astonishing that just-married couples from all over the world fly here for their honeymoon.
 We are not “just married” a very long time already, but all the feelings take on an unusual sharpness on these tiny islands.
 Seems, happiness lives here always.
 Everybody walks hand in hand here with no regard for age.
 The islands of lifelong newlyweds.

 We are equipped with all five of our amateur photo cameras.
 Each has its own mission, but at the same time all of them are focused on one goal: Maldives’ pictures have to express the whole beauty of such a miraculous place on this planet.

 It’s time to go underwater.
 Unfortunately underwater pictures of the Maldives’ Baa Atoll are not as good as those from Vilamendhoo Island.
 The warm current El Niño killed local corals—only a few survived.
 But we managed to shoot something new and interesting.